Wonder if there are Grad Schools That Don't Require GRE that you could apply to? The short answer is yes!

 - Doctor of Information Technology (DIT) - Capella University

 - Online Doctor of Business Administration (DBA) – Walden University

-- Doctor of Philosophy (PhD) in Criminal Justice – Nova Southeastern University
+- Doctor of Philosophy (PhD) in Information Systems– Nova Southeastern University

-- Doctor of Philosophy (PhD) in Marriage and Family Therapy – Northcentral University
+- Doctor of Philosophy (PhD) in Organizational Leadership– Northcentral University

 Online universities are not the only ones with the ‘No GRE’ policy in place for doctorate programs.
 Applicants to partner school, John’s Hopkins University’s Doctor of Education (EdD) program, need a Masters degree and other material, but not the GRE.